Jon Morgan

 Showing someone a piece of document

-A Utah LLC is not a legal entity until the Certificate of Organization is filed with the Utah Department of Commerce.
+A Utah LLC is not a legal entity until the Articles of Organization are filed with the Utah Department of Commerce.

 The document contains information about the LLC's name, registered agent, LLC's principal office address, and purpose.

-It is important to make sure all Utah Certificate of Organization information is correct, as the state will use it to track the LLC [3].
+It is important to make sure all the information is correct, as the state will use it to track the LLC [3].

-The Utah LLC Certificate of Organization can be filed online or by mail with the Utah Division of Corporations & Commercial Code.
+The Utah LLC Articles of Organization can be filed online or by mail with the Utah Division of Corporations & Commercial Code.
 The filing fee is $70.

 An operating agreement helps prevent disputes between members and provides a road map for the dissolution of the company.